tobyjaguar/TobyToken/README.md

 # Toby's Token Shop
 ![](https://github.com/tobyjaguar/TobyToken/blob/master/src/assets/Shop.jpg)
 ## a token shop app
-This is a living project and available to explore at [TobyToken.Shop](www.tobytoken.shop).
-If you would like to engage with the app, you will need to have [MetaMask](https://metamask.io/) installed and have the Ropsten network selected.
+This is a living project and available to explore at [TobyToken.Shop](https://www.tobytoken.shop).
+If you would like to engage with the app, you will need to have [MetaMask](https://metamask.io/) installed.
+The TokenShop will work on Mainnet and Ropsten.

 The goal of the project is to detail the lifecycle of a token economy, while documenting the steps involved in deploying a somewhat destributed app on the ethereum blockchain.
 This repo and corresponding app is a work-in-progress.
 It will continue to be updated, and serve as a social art project.